 - University at Albany – MBA with a concentration in cybersecurity, onsite

 Four steps for choosing a master’s of business cybersecurity program

 - Tuition Affordable tuition is, of course, a must when choosing a school.
 But alternatives for financial assistance available from the school, private scholarship sources, and sometimes government agencies can significantly mitigate the overall cost.
-And government-sponsored and private education loans are available as well.
+Government-sponsored and private education loans are also available.

 - School offerings To get the most return out of an investment of time and money in education, it’s always best to choose from schools with the best reputation.
 Specific courses and available concentrations vary from one school to another.
 Students must, therefore, make sure a particular school’s special course offerings match their needs and desires.

 - Master’s thesis A critical part of any master’s degree is the thesis.
 The exact topic and focus do not need to be determined at the outset of entering the program.
 However, it should be possible to know that faculty members and other available resources provide the support needed to assist a student in choosing and completing their best thesis.

 What to look for in a cybersecurity MBA program